tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 - I do want to change the format for the card model to show unclaimed if user is not attached.
 Cards that are already on display or in my current inventory should be easily retrievable in the database.
 I'll add some conditions to the __Str__ method of Card
 - Whoops.
 It looks like i shouldve made profile slug's blank = False
 - I added a bio to the Profile.
 This decision was made to help fill the empty space in the profile.html template from the profile detail view.

+*[Sun Oct 5 2025]*

+- I've added the Design Model for more efficient stats gathering.
+I'm seeking to answer questions like which designs are the most/least popular.
+- I've added the design foreign key to the card model, since the Design model holds front/rear design attributes.

 ___